scottperham/hack-and-chat/_posts/2022-03-30-teams-proactive-messaging.md

 var internalUserObject = members[0];
 ```

+:WARNINGSTART:
->**Note:** This has a side effect of calling your bot with a ConversationUpdate activity as if new members have been added to the chat.
+This has a side effect of calling your bot with a ConversationUpdate activity as if new members have been added to the chat.
+Bear this in mind if you have logic for when a new member is added!
+:WARNINGEND:

 ### 5. Create the conversation parameters